 The design of the dial, hands and the general case design remain the same as the Type 1 with the exception that the solid movement holder was replaced with one with a plate for the dial and a rim around the movement to hold it in place but left a gap between the movement and case.
 This was probably introduced to save on materials.

 Interestingly I have noted two watches with serial numbers in the D200000H range, much higher than any other Helvetia DH watches, but the style of the DH numbering and the individual serial numbers inside the case point to them being Type 2 watches.
 I think that there was a mistake with the numbering machine for these watches and that an extra ‘0’ was mistakenly added.

-The third type of numbering starts at about D24000H and is neater and thicker than the Type 2 with serifs on the H. There seem to be two sub-types of these watches.
+The third type of numbering starts at about D24000H and is neater and thicker than the Type 2 with serifs on the H. Type 3 cases have a much thicker pipe for the stem to fit through, this may have been an attempt to improve the waterproof qualities of the watches allowing for more waterproof packing around the stem.
+There seem to be two sub-types of these watches.
 The first range have 1007 stamped inside the case back and between the lugs and the second range 1756.
 There is some mingling of DH numbers during the change from one to the other however and in addition the earliest case I have seen with 1007 stamped inside is on a late Type 2 case and is as well as an individual case serial number as described above.
 This leads me to believe that the numbers 1007 or 1756 were added by Helvetia after delivery from the case manufacturer and were used to differentiate these cases for some reason, possibly a contract number or similar and does not relate directly to the case maker.

 1007 Marked Type 3 DH Watches